hupe13/extensions-leaflet-map-github/readme.md

 * First Release

 ## Upgrade Notice

+### 2.1.2
+Please set in [elevation] preferCanvas to false due to a bug in MacOS and iOS, see https://github.com/Raruto/leaflet-elevation/issues/123

 ### 1.4
 Please check the pages where you use zoomhomemap, if it still works as it should.